 So Sense alerted you to a significant energy event.
 Maybe your weekly usage has increased significantly.
 What now?

 First, think of the obvious possible culprits.
 Are the kids home from school?
 Did you run the air conditioner for the first time this year?
 Did you have a party?
 In many cases, significant energy changes are totally normal.

 If you can’t think of any normal explanation, it’s time to dig a bit deeper.
 Think harder about your devices.
 Warmer weather means that fridge might be running more often.
 Colder weather, for many, means a variety of electric heat sources coming on — from typical heat pumps and electric home heating sources, to driveway and roof heaters, to heating pads and heated blankets.
 Think about your Always On — maybe that laser printer you usually leave off was accidentally left on?
 Maybe that new TV uses more idle energy than you thought?

-The Trends page can help you identify the source of the problem.
+The Dashboard screen can help you identify the source of the problem.
 Look for atypical device loads by swiping back and forth between this week and previous weeks.
 Don’t forget to check your Always On and Other fields as well.
 Maybe the change is in a device that hasn’t been detected yet?
 If that’s the case, you can often make use of the Power Meter to drill down the usage of those devices or follow this thorough guide to reduce your Always On load.